-Networked Robotics does not recommend the use of voice alarm notification types as the primary means of recognizing problem conditions.
+Networked Robotics recommends the use of multiple alarm notification types for communicating alarm conditions.
 In the current implementation of voice alarm notifications, your phone is called up to three times, after which the system stops making attempts.
 Networked Robotics recommends using e-mail or text alarm notification types in conjunction with voice alarm notifications.
 In this way a persistent record is made of the alarm condition that could be missed with just a voice call.
-Voice alarms can not be used with phones that are on extensions or require other than a 10-digit phone number.
+Voice alarms currently cannot be used with phones that are on extensions or require other than a 10-digit phone number.